kohirens/tmpltoapp/README.md

 ## Description

-Build templates using this app which uses the Go text/template library to produce output for files formatted for an app, project, etc.

-A template starts out as a folder with files (of any extension) containing Go template syntax.
-Each file processed as a Go template.
+A template is a collection of files organized in a folder hierarchy.
+Any extension can be used, but the template must be written in text (only tested with UTF-8) containing Go template syntax.
+This application takes such a folder and processes each file in the folder structure to an output folder of your choosing.

 Data for the template is supplied with questions answer from the CLI or a JSON file as input.
 This is extremely powerful; you are only limited to your knowledge of Go templates.

+You can make whole project templates or smaller pieces your more likely to use on a regular basis.
+For examole, making a Docker file template or a CI/CD configuration you use for many projects.
+Making a tempalte out of them to fill in application details for example.

+The idea is to quickly setup things you need on a regular basis.

 **Hint:** Templates are invaluable for quickly setting up apps/projects layouts (even a small parts) that you commonly use.
 This is especially true when using